Definitions

 In 2021, DEA began to accept applications and approve additional growers.
 For information about obtaining cannabis and cannabis products from other DEA-approved sources of cannabis, researchers may contact those sources directly.

 Cannabis and cannabis products may also be imported from other countries with the proper authorizations.
 The DEA regulates the importation of controlled substances into the United States, and the U.S. Food and Drug Administration (FDA) regulates the importation of investigational new drugs.
-Researchers with questions about importing controlled substances should contact those agencies.
+Researchers with questions about importing controlled substances should contact those agencies. - Using federal or non-federal funds, can NIH grant recipients purchase or handle cannabis products that are controlled under the CSA from state-authorized cannabis dispensaries for research?

 Currently, federally-funded researchers cannot use federal or non-federal funds to obtain or handle cannabis or cannabis products that are subject to CSA regulation from a state dispensary.
-These materials and products continue to be controlled substances under federal law and no state dispensaries have applied or been approved by the DEA to supply cannabis for research.
+These materials and products continue to be controlled substances under federal law and currently, no state dispensaries have been approved by the DEA to supply cannabis for research.

-4. What kinds of research can NIH grant recipients conduct on cannabis products that are controlled under the CSA and obtained by research participants from non-federally approved sources (e.g., state-authorized dispensaries)?
+- What kinds of research can NIH grant recipients conduct on cannabis products that are controlled under the CSA and obtained by research participants from non-federally approved sources (e.g., state-authorized dispensaries)?

 NIH funds may not be used to analyze or provide research participants with cannabis products obtained from non-federally approved sources.